 Letters of Credit.
 Letters of Credit are collateralized contractual commitments we issue on a member's behalf to guarantee its performance to third parties.
 A Letter of Credit may obligate us to make direct payments to a third party, in which case it is treated as an Advance to the member.
 The most popular use of Letters of Credit is as collateral supporting public unit deposits, which are deposits held by governmental units at financial institutions.
-We normally earn fees on Letters of Credit based on the actual average amount of the Letters utilized, which generally is less than the notional amount issued.
+We normally earn fees on Letters of Credit based on the actual average amount of the letters utilized, which generally is less than the notional amount issued.

 How We Manage Risks of Credit Services.
 We manage market risk from Advances by funding them with Consolidated Obligations and interest rate swaps that have similar interest rate risk characteristics as the Advances.
-The net effect is that in practice we mitigate nearly all of the market risk exposure associated with Advances.

-In addition, for many, but not all, Advance programs, Finance Agency regulations require us to charge members prepayment fees for early termination of principal when the early termination results in an economic loss to us.
+In addition, for many, but not all Advance programs, Finance Agency regulations require us to charge members prepayment fees for early termination of principal when the early termination results in an economic loss to us.
 We determine prepayment fees using standard present-value calculations that make us economically indifferent to the prepayment.
 The prepayment fee equals the present value of the estimated profit that we would have earned over the remaining life of the prepaid Advance.
 If a member prepays principal on an Advance that we have hedged with an interest rate swap, we may also assess the member a fee to compensate us for the cost we incur in terminating the swap before its stated final maturity.
 Some Advance programs are structured as non-prepayable and may have additional restrictions in order to terminate.
+The net effect is that in practice we mitigate market risk exposure associated with Advances sufficiently and within our risk tolerance.

-We manage credit risk on Advances by requiring each member to supply us with a security interest in eligible collateral that in the aggregate has estimated value in excess of the total Advances and Letters of Credit.
+The objective of our credit risk management activities for Credit Services is to equalize risk exposure across members and counterparties to a zero level of expected losses.
+We require each member to supply us with a security interest in eligible collateral that in the aggregate has estimated value in excess of the total Advances and Letters of Credit.
 Collateral is comprised mostly of single- and multi-family residential loans, commercial real estate loans, home equity loans, government guaranteed loans and bond securities.
-The combination of conservative collateral policies and risk-based credit underwriting activities mitigates virtually all potential credit risk associated with Advances and Letters of Credit.
-We have never experienced a credit loss on Advances, nor have we ever determined it necessary to establish a loan loss reserve for Advances.
+The combination of conservative collateral policies and risk-based credit underwriting activities sufficiently mitigates potential credit risk associated with Advances and Letters of Credit.
+As a result, at December 31, 2022, we did not expect any credit losses on Advances and, therefore, no allowance for credit losses on Advances was recorded.
 "Quantitative and Qualitative Disclosures About Risk Management" in Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations and Note 5 of the Notes to Financial Statements provide more detail on our credit risk management of member borrowings.